 What Are Crawfish?

-Crawfish, also known as crayfish or crawdads, are small crustaceans that resemble miniature lobsters and thrive in various freshwater environments like rivers, lakes, and wetlands.
+Crawfish, also known as crayfish or crawdads, are small crustaceans resembling miniature lobsters and thrive in freshwater environments like rivers, lakes, and wetlands.
 These omnivores have a diverse diet, consuming plants, snails, insect larvae, and more, which makes them important for maintaining the ecological balance.

 Nutritionally, crawfish are impressive; they are low in fat and high in protein, with a 3-ounce serving containing about 70 calories and 14 grams of protein.
 They are also rich in vitamins, particularly B12, and minerals such as iron, calcium, and zinc.
 This combination of dietary benefits makes crawfish a nutritious choice for those looking to enjoy a flavorful and healthful meal.